luluwebmaster/bitcointalk-auto-verify-signatures-archive-and-alert/README.md

 To use this bot, you need to install [Node.JS](https://nodejs.org/).

+First, clone this respository with `git clone https://github.com/luluwebmaster/bitcointalk-auto-verify-signatures-archive-and-alert.git`.

-First, install all packages with `npm install`.
+Install all packages with `npm install`.

-Then, creation a new screen `screen -S change-this-by-a-screen-name` and run node server inside the screen with `node app`.
+Then, create a new screen `screen -S change-this-by-a-screen-name` and run node server inside the screen with `node app`.

 #### Projects used in this project